elasticpath/docusaurus-snapshot-version/README.md

 ### How does this tool work?

 This tool was created to solve the problems mentioned above.
-It provides a new command, `docusaurus-snapshot-version`, for creating new version.
+It provides a new package, `docusaurus-snapshot-version`, for creating new versions.
 It's a wrapper for the built-in command Docusaurus uses to create new versions.

 The command uses the following conventions for managing static assets:

+#### Docs-Specific Static Assets

 - All static assets for the "next release" are at the root of the `docs/assets/` directory as a flat structure, that is, there are no sub-directories.
 - All static assets for "versioned docs" are at the root of the directory `docs/assets/version-<version-number>/` in a flat structure, that is, there are no sub-directories.

   Ideally, the versioned assets would reside with the versioned documents (i.e. `website/versioned_docs/version-<version-number>/assets/`), but this cannot be achieved without changing the core logic of Docusaurus V1.

+#### Site-Specific Static Assets

+Site-specific static asset files are in the `website/static/` directory, and static directories at this location can be versioned.

+- If a static directory is versioned for the first time, everything in the static directory is copied into the `<version-number>` and the `next` (for next release) directories.
+These new directories are under the same static directory.
+- If a static directory has been versioned before, everything in the `next` directory is copied into the `<new-version-number>` directory.

+e.g. Once `website/static/javadocs` directory is versioned, files from that directory are in the following directories:
+- `website/static/javadocs/next`
+- `website/static/javadocs/<version-number>`

+   > Any subsequent versioning will copy files from "next" release (`website/static/javadocs/next`) into the new release (`website/static/javadocs/<new-version-number>`)

 When you execute the `docusaurus-snapshot-version` command, the following steps are performed:

 1. In the "next release" directory:

    - Adds a new line to the end of all `*.md` files.
-  - Adds a new line to the end of the `website/sidebars.json` file.
+   - Adds a new line to the end of the `website/sidebars.json` file

 2. Creates a new version in the `website/versioned_docs/` directory by running the following command: `docusaurus-version`

    Because all the Markdown files and the `sidebars.json` file contain a change (the new line), Docusaurus copies all the files from the "next release" location to the "new version" location.

 3. Removes the new lines that were added in step 1 for both the "next release" and the "new version".